Why Study International Finance

 All candidates pursuing this certificate are required to complete 12 credit hours with nine hours in core courses and three hours in an elective course.
 Students must have a GPA of 3.0 or better across the four courses.

-Required Core Courses (nine hours)
+Required Core Courses (six hours)

 - IBUS 701: International Financial Management